 I graduated from Caldwell University in 2016 with a Bachelor of Arts degree as an Individualized Major, with a concentration in Public Health Education.
 Public Health Education was the best fit for me because it deals with promoting population health initiatives to educate communities about health issues, and I am passionate about public health.
 By having this degree from Caldwell University, it opened a world of opportunities for me.
 I accepted a position with a health screening company as a health coach right after I graduated.
-With this job, I travelled to different companies each day, participating in wellness fairs and acting as a health coach to educate employees on ways to live a better lifestyle.
+With this job, I traveled to different companies each day, participating in wellness fairs and acting as a health coach to educate employees on ways to live a better lifestyle.
 It gave me the opportunity to travel to a new location and interact with new people each day.
 After about 8 months, I accepted a new position as a

 Population Health Specialist in the Care Coordination Department at a Primary Care Office.
 In this position, I make outreach calls to patients regarding Emergency Room and Inpatient admissions and help facilitate quality patient care in collaboration with the inter-disciplinary healthcare team.
 Being able to help patients every day and make sure they are receiving quality care is rewarding.
 I would not be where I am today without the help of my professors and advisors from Caldwell University!